A red background with Scrabble letter pieces on it spelling "FORECLOSURE" broken into three lines.

 Once foreclosure has started, the lender—usually a bank or mortgage company—initiates the process to recoup the unpaid debt.
 The homeowner then faces eviction and the loss of their property.

 The impact of foreclosure extends beyond the loss of a home.
+We've seen firsthand how this process unfolds and the stress it can bring to families.
 It also affects the homeowner's credit, financial stability, and future prospects.
 Foreclosure can have long-lasting consequences that ripple through various aspects of life.

 Warning Signs of Home Foreclosure